clamalo/model/README.md

 The format for a point is ```name,latitude,longitude,elevation,state/domain/region```.
 Make sure that the longitude is in a -180-180 format.

-When running the model, it will only plot points that are within the selected domain.
+When running the model, it will only plot points that are within the selected domain (automatically detected based on the latitude and longitude).

+### Saving domains
+You can save frequented domains in the ```domains.txt``` file.
+To do so, open the file and follow the same top latitude, west longitude, bottom latitude, east longitude format as before.
+Inside the file, you’ll find several of my presaved domains.
+Feel free to use this list, add to it, or create your own.
+The domains in this file are referenced by the ```domain``` parameter if a string domain is set in ```model_config.txt```.

 ### Running the model